Merkoba/Hue/README.md

 >Default percentage of the height the tv will have in the split media area in new rooms.

 "global_settings_default_tv_display_position"
 >Default position the tv will have in the split media area in new rooms. (top or bottom)

+"global_settings_default_top_enabled"
+>Whether the activity bar at the top will be enabled by default in new rooms.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.